So, overheating engine problems, can happen for many reasons.

 In general, it’s usually because, something’s wrong within the cooling system.

-So, Engines can overheat for many reasons.
-In general, it’s because something’s wrong within the cooling system; and heat isn’t able to escape the engine compartment.
-The source of the issue could include a cooling system leak; faulty radiator fan, broken water pump, or a plugged coolant hose.
+Consequently. the source of the issue could include; a cooling system leak, faulty radiator fan, broken water pump, or a plugged coolant hose.

-Regardless of the problem’s source, an overheating engine isn’t something you want to let linger.
-Consequently, Your engine could sustain serious, if not permanent, damage.
+So, regardless of the problem’s source, an overheating engine, isn’t something you want to let linger.
+Because, your engine could sustain serious, if not permanent, damage.

 Steam coming from under the hood.

 - An engine temperature gauge on your dashboard that spikes to “H” or into the red.